Mejituu/spotmicroai-raspberrypi/4. Test your components individually/README.md

 # Testing the XBox One controller

 To wake up the controller press the big central button.
+To force the controller to go to sleep, hold the big central button for 10 seconds.
+Once the light turns off, the controller is asleep.

 XBox one controller supports bluetooth, to put your XBOX One controller in bluetooth in paring mode you must enable it with the big XBox One button and then, in the front, press the share button a few seconds till the light blinking pace changes.